Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 It also made him more successful and well-known in return.

 2. The Vine Invasion

 Jake was part of the so-called Viner invasion of 2016 & 2017 where popular Vine stars transferred to YouTube after the app got shut-down.

 Famous Viners like the Paul Brothers, Lance Stewart, Liza Koshy, Lele Pons, and David Dobrik were successfully able to transition from Vine to YouTube with some pros and a lot of cons.

-A few stars like Liza and David were viewed as being positive for the YouTube community while many fell flat.
+A few stars like Liza and David (before 2021) were viewed as being positive for the YouTube community while many fell flat.